namor5772/WeatherStationESP32/README.md

 # WeatherStationESP32

-Weather Station based on ESP32 board and using MQTT... lllll
+Weather Station based on ESP32 board using MQTT.